 Nemaura Medical to Present at the Bernstein 2ND Annual CGM Disruptors Conference

-/EIN News/ -- Loughborough, England, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Nemaura Medical, Inc. (NASDAQ: NMRD), a medical technology company focused on developing and commercializing noninvasive wearable diagnostic devices and supporting personalized lifestyle coaching programs, announces today that CEO Dr. Faz Chowdhury will present a corporate overview at at the Bernstein 2nd Annual CGM Disruptors Conference which is being held virtually on November 18, 2022.
+Loughborough, England, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Nemaura Medical, Inc. NMRD, a medical technology company focused on developing and commercializing noninvasive wearable diagnostic devices and supporting personalized lifestyle coaching programs, announces today that CEO Dr. Faz Chowdhury will present a corporate overview at at the Bernstein 2nd Annual CGM Disruptors Conference which is being held virtually on November 18, 2022.

 |Event: